Skip to main content

 • source_location (string, optional) - Geographic location of the request origin (for example, "US-CA", "EU-FR")

-You can use this for compliance and data residency tracking.
+Supports compliance and data residency tracking.

 • tenant_id (string, optional) - Tenant identifier for multi-tenant applications to segment AIDR logs and policies by customer or organization